Ad-Francis/VitAI/README.md

 ## Getting Started

-To get started with VitAI, clone the repository to your local machine and open the project in Android Studio.
+Clone the repository to your local machine and open the project in Android Studio.
 Build the project and run it on an Android device or emulator.

 ## Contributing